18 Functions

 sliders <- pmap(vars, mySliderInput)

 Don’t worry if this code looks like gibberish to you: you can continue to use copy and paste.
 But in the long-run, I’d recommend learning more about functional programming, because it gives you such a wonderful ability to concisely express otherwise long-winded concepts.
-You can see other examples See Section 10.3 for more examples of using these techniques to generate dynamic UI in response to user actions.
+See Section 10.3 for more examples of using these techniques to generate dynamic UI in response to user actions.

 18.3 Server functions